Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Background Related Work

 Though negligence in obtaining consent and not providing easy-to-navigate opt-out controls raises doubts on online services' seriousness in protecting users' data and respecting their consent, it does not automatically imply non-compliance.
-Prior work, to the best of our knowledge, has not directly measured non-compliance, especially for the cases where consent is properly conveyed to the online services.
-To bridge that gap, in our work, we set out to audit the usage and selling of personal user data, where the user has directed online services to cease the processing and selling of their data, and their consent is properly recorded and conveyed by the CMPs.
+Prior work, to the best of our knowledge, has not directly measured non-compliance through consent notices on traditional web browsers, especially for the cases where consent is properly conveyed to the online services.
+To bridge that gap, in our work, we set out to audit the usage and selling of personal user data, where the user has directed online services to cease the processing and selling of their data, and their consent is properly recorded by the CMPs.